ALN key information

 Our team are trained in the four areas of need: cognition and learning, Emotional, Social, and Behavioural development, physical and sensory needs, and communication and interaction.
 High-quality interventions are led by specialist Teaching Assistants ensuring each student receives tailored support to successfully access the curriculum.
 In addition, our Social Communication Champion officer supports our students with autism spectrum disorder.

-To support our students with emotional, social and behavioural needs, we have two alternative provisions within our School.
-Our Key Stage 3 provision, Y BONT, is run by Miss E James where specialist teachers continue to support our learners to allow them to access the curriculum with reasonable adjustments made.
-In addition, our Key Stage 4 provision, PACE, is run by Mr N Gynn.
-Both are alternative learning environments that tailor support for students to succeed academically and socially, despite facing challenges that may hinder their progress in a conventional school setting.
+To support our students with emotional, social and behavioural needs, we have various alternative provisions within our School.
+Our Esgyn provision (Key Stage 3 and 4) is a learning environment that tailor support for students to succeed academically and socially, despite facing challenges that may hinder their progress in a conventional school setting.
+Furthermore, we have a nurture provision, NEST, which supports students with a nurturing approach in their Year 7 journeys.

 We hold close working relationships with our partner primary schools which enable the ALNCO to establish a clear picture of pupils’ needs and abilities before they join us in Year 7.
 Enhanced transition work is also clearly planned to enable a smooth and successful transition for our students with Additional Learning Needs.
 This enables the more vulnerable students to become familiar with our School before they start.